sebastienfr/picsplit/README.md

 - **Videos**: MP4/MOV creation_time metadata
 - **Fallback**: File modification time (ModTime)

+**GPS location clustering (v2.3.0+):**
+When GPS mode is enabled (`--gps`), picsplit groups files by geographic location first, then by time within each location.
+Files are clustered using a DBSCAN-like algorithm with a configurable radius (default: 2km).
+Each location cluster gets a folder named after its centroid coordinates (e.g., `48.8566N-2.3522E`), containing time-based subfolders.
+Files without GPS coordinates are placed in a special `NoLocation/` folder.

 **Gap-based event detection (v2.1.0+):**
 Files are sorted chronologically and grouped by temporal gaps.
 When the time gap between two consecutive files exceeds the configured `delta` (default: 30 minutes),